floragunncom/search-guard-docs/_content/_docs_configuration_changes/configuration_sgctl_basics.md

       --sgctl-config-dir=<customConfigDir>
                             The directory where sgctl reads from and writes to its configuration
+      --skip-connection-check
-      --tls=<tls>           The TLS version to use when connecting to the cluster
+                            Skips initial REST API call to check the connection --tls=<tls>           The TLS version to use when connecting to the cluster
   -v, --verbose             Print more information